Scale on Monstera: 8 Tips To Get Rid Of This Nuisance

 Alcohol

-Use a cotton towel soaked in soapy water or 7-% isopropyl alcohol is a simple remedy to remove some scale on your plant’s leaves.
+Use a cotton towel soaked in soapy water or 7% isopropyl alcohol as a simple remedy to remove some scale on your plant’s leaves.
+Thrips and other pests can be killed by rubbing alcohol.
+Be sure to wear gloves and eye protection when working with rubbing alcohol.

 Horticultural oil